robertdfrench/ifuncd-up/README.md

 servers would have begun granting root access to the party behind this attack.

-Unfortunately, too much analysis has focused on how [malicious code][JiaT75] and made its way into the xz-utils repo.
+Unfortunately, too much analysis has focused on how [malicious code][JiaT75] made its way into the xz-utils repo.
 Instead, I'd like to argue that two longstanding design decisions in critical open source software are what made this attack possible: [linking OpenSSH against SystemD][biebl], and the existence of [GNU IFUNC][sourceware].

 ## Quick Recap of CVE-2024-3094
 There are tons of good writeups outlining the high level details of the xz-utils